bcgov/cas-ciip-portal/docs/docs.md

 - Accessibility errors will show up in the cypress panel
 - Details about the errors and how to fix them will appear in the dev tools console when those errors are clicked on in the cypress browser
 - Extra config details: https://www.deque.com/axe/axe-for-web/documentation/api-documentation/#api-name-axeconfigure

+### Authentication

+We use Keycloak to manage authentication of users (using username/password or IDIR) and define their privileges using groups.
+The Keycloak realm configuration is available in `app/keycloak-realm-export.json`